-Welcome to this webpage celebrating the stairs of Wellington!
+Welcome to this website celebrating the stairs of Wellington!

 These are the first few steps with many, many more to come.

 Wellington’s public staircases have fascinated me for many years, and I’ve wanted to do something to share the fun of finding them around the city.
 This has taken some time and the patience of friends who sent me their discoveries and offered mounds of help for this project.